tmylk/data-kata/validation/tasklist.md

 - [x] data object
     - write a failing test for creating a House object with  yearbuilt 1800
     - make it pass - create with no errors
-    - one by one add Id=1, Street = 'Sesame', Fireplaces=0, FireplaceQu=None, 1stFlrSF=100, 2ndFlrSF=50 to the test and let it pass each time
+    - one by one add Id=1, Street = 'Sesame', Fireplaces=0, FireplaceQu=None,  to the test and let it pass each time
+    - once on green, think about refactoring.
+Would you like to rename fields to have more readable names?
+Do they have to be the same as CSV column names?

 - [x] validation YearBuilt
     - write a failing test for creating a House object with  yearbuilt 2000.
 It should return an error stating YearBuilt as the issue
     - make it pass.

+- [x] Data object with first floor and second floor footage
+    - failing test for creating House with 1stFlrSF=100,
+    -  Think of using an alias as the field as it starts with a not-a-letter
+    - make it pass.
+    - Same for 2ndFlrSF=50.

 - [ ] validation firstfloor is at least one third of the 2nd floor
+    - failing test for creating House with 1stFlrSF=100, 2ndFlrSF=50.
+Think of using an alias as the field as it starts with a not-a-letter
+    -
     - write a failing test for creating a House object with  firstfloor being a quarter of the 2nd floor.
 Expect a validation error.
     - make it pass.